-PSP is an adult-onset neurodegenerative disease that impacts movement, thinking, speech and vision.
-PSP progresses over time and the distinctions between stages aren't always clear.
+Corticobasal Degeneration (CBD) is an adult-onset neurodegenerative disease that impacts movement and speech.
+CBD progresses over time and the distinctions between stages aren't always clear.
 There are some notable changes that happen throughout the disease, and those are often marked as four main "stages".
 Knowing what may lie ahead helps to plan and prepare as symptoms and care needs progress over time.

-It's important to remember that everyone with PSP experiences the disease differently.
-Symptoms and their severity vary widely, and someone can be in each stage from anywhere between 1 to 5 years.
-The symptoms and the impact on daily life can also depend on the subtype of PSP that a person is living with.
-These differences make it difficult to compare one disease journey to another.
+It's important to remember that everyone with CBD experiences the disease differently.
+Symptoms and their severity vary widely, and someone can be in each stage from anywhere between 1 to 4 years.
+Differences in disease symptoms and rate of progression make it difficult to compare one disease journey to another.
 For example, some middle or late-stage symptoms may start in the early stage, while others may not experience typical early onset symptoms until later.
 However, it can be helpful to use some of these markers to know roughly where someone is in the disease journey so that the best treatment and care can be decided.